WBO interim clash on May 9 could produce Fury’s next challenger

 Wardley and Dubois are scheduled to meet on May 9 in Manchester, one month after Fury returns against Arslanbek Makhmudov.
-Fury’s decision to attend in person shows he is actively tracking the fighters closest to moving into his path rather than waiting for the division to settle on its own.
+Fury showing up in person tells you he is keeping an eye on the next man in line.

 Winner moves into Fury’s orbit